-There will be limitations on vehicle parking spaces from late October thru mid-May due to seasonal snow removal.
-Vehicles must be parked in the main parking lot of the camp.
-The ranger's driveway along State Hwy 20 is not a parking area.
+There will be limitations on vehicle parking spaces from late October thru mid-May due to seasonal precipitation and snowfall removal.
+Vehicles must be parked in the main paved parking lot of the camp.
+The Ranger's driveway along State Hwy 20 is not a parking area.
 From the parking lot, campers will hike their gear to the location of their stay.
-Leaders should check-in with the camp ranger prior to parking.
+Leaders should always check-in with the Camp Ranger prior to parking.

 Park vehicles starting in the center of the parking lot, then working outward in either direction (see drawing on last page).
 This allows the Ranger to plow snow from around the vehicles during a storm.
-The Ranger may tow any vehicles not complying with the camp parking policies.
+The Ranger may tow any vehicles not complying with these seasonal camp parking policies.

 Each driver is responsible for the conduct and safety of passengers in their vehicle.
 The parking lot is restricted to only parking, loading, and unloading of vehicles.
-No snow play is allowed in the parking lot.
+No snow play or campfire building is allowed in the parking lot.

 When parked, every vehicle should be locked with a card placed on the dashboard noting the name of the driver and the unit number.
 Do not set your parking brake because it may freeze in place inhibiting movement of the vehicle.
-Lift your windshield wipers to prevent freezing.
+Lift your windshield wipers up to the outward position to prevent freezing.
 Although the Ranger plows the parking lot frequently, be prepared with a shovel should you need to dig snow from immediately around your vehicle in order to load and depart.
-Before leaving, clear all snow off the top of your vehicle; snow falling off vehicles at freeway speeds can be hazardous to other drivers.
+Before leaving, clear all snow off the top of your vehicle; snow falling off vehicles at freeway speeds can be hazardous to drivers behind you.